 Best for fans of dark academia and atmospheric thrillers

-The Secret History is about an outcast from California, desperate to fit in, who attends a preppy college in Vermont in the 1980s and becomes friends with an eccentric group of his fellow Greek classmates.
-Ultimately, their dark obsession with Greek has deadly consequences, and the novel explores the lead-up to these events as well as the aftermath, in which the crew spirals downward in processing the gravity of their actions.
+The Secret History is about an outcast from California, desperate to fit in at his preppy college in Vermont in the 1980s.
+He becomes friends with an eccentric group of his fellow Greek classmates.

 The Silent Patient by Alex Michaelides